MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Import custom 3D part](media/import-object.PNG "Import custom 3D part")

 > [!NOTE]
-> Dynamics 365 Guides supports glTF, GLB, and FBX file formats.
+> [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, and FBX file formats.
 You can use a combination of third-party tools and the Dynamics 365 Import Tool (Preview) to prepare your 3D (CAD) models, or you can use the Import Tool’s concierge service to have Microsoft convert and optimize the models for you.
 For more information on the Import Tool, see these topics:<br>- [Import Tool overview](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/index)<br>- [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models)<br>- [Best practices for 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/best-practices)<br>- [Use Dynamics 365 Import Tool](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/import-tool)

 ### Add 3D objects from the 3D toolkit to support your steps

-Dynamics 365 Guides comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with HoloLens.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with HoloLens.
 Use objects from the 3D toolkit like any other asset to support your steps and get your point across.
 Having a ready-made library makes it easy to get started if your company doesn’t have any 3D content.

 ![Add object from 3D toolkit)](media/3d-toolkit.PNG "Add object from 3D toolkit")